Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

-It’s a lot cheaper, and there are obvious downsides to this – however if you’re someone who wants this type of “non-faffy”, more commercial-esque espresso-making, and back to back shots & milk-steaming capability but on a smaller budget, you may well decide that the downsides are acceptable given the comparative affordability.
+It’s a lot cheaper, and there are obvious downsides to this – nevertheless if you’re someone who wants this type of “non-faffy”, more commercial-esque espresso-making, and back to back shots & milk-steaming capability but on a smaller budget, you may well decide that the downsides are acceptable given the comparative affordability.

 It has a vibe pump, not a rotary pump, so it’s not as quiet, and it can’t be plumbed in, though it does have a 3 Litre water tank.
 It’s dual boiler, with a 450ml brew boiler and a 1.2L steam boiler, and though the steam boiler is clearly not as gargantuan as with the LMLM, it is known for being powerful when it comes to steam.

 It’s a high quality and high-performance machine for the money, much more economical than the LMLM – roughly half the price.
-If the truth that it has a vibe pump, not rather as big a steam boiler, and can’t be plumbed in is a deal breaker – the S1 Vivaldi (not the Mini), is just a few hundred quid more, has a 2.5L steam boiler, and can be plumbed in.
+If the fact that it has a vibe pump, not rather as big a steam boiler, and can’t be plumbed in is a deal breaker – the S1 Vivaldi (not the Mini), is just a few hundred quid more, has a 2.5L steam boiler, and can be plumbed in.

 La spaziale vivaldi 2.